 Get pranic energy flowing in the body with movement and breathwork.
 A good morning practice to counter the effects of winter darkness can set your day right.
-Explore 3 minute power practice Kundalini Yoga videos HERE.
+Explore 3-minute power practice Kundalini Yoga videos HERE.

 Bring warmth and light to your body and mind with right nostril breathing.
 Breathing long and deep through your right nostril is said to boost your energy level and bring a warming “sun energy” into your body.
-Watch the video and experience it HERE.

 Abhyanga (Self Massage):

 A daily practice of massaging the body with oil is the perfect remedy to counter the effects of a cold, dry winter.
 Saturating the whole body with moisture acts as an insulator of protection to the nervous system.
-Using specific oil for the nostrils helps with pranic flow in the mind (as the nose is the most direct pathway to the brain) and it also creates a barrier between the outside ecology of colds, flus and viruses.
+Using specific oil for the nostrils helps with the pranic flow in the mind (as the nose is the most direct pathway to the brain) and it also creates a barrier between the outside ecology of colds, flu, and viruses.
 Learn more about Ayurvedic Health Practices HERE.

 Draw attention to the elemental quality of your food.
 Eating cold, dry, rough foods can increase the imbalance of the season.
 Choose moist and warming meals like stews, soups, bone broths, and cooked grains.
-Opt for seasonings and spices that bring grounding and warmth; a favorite tea for pacifying Vata combines fennel seeds, cumin seeds, coriander seeds, fresh grated ginger and a squeeze of lemon juice with raw organic sugar to taste.
+Opt for seasonings and spices that bring grounding and warmth; a favorite tea for pacifying Vata combines fennel seeds, cumin seeds, coriander seeds, freshly grated ginger, and a squeeze of lemon juice with raw organic sugar to taste.

 1/2 cup ginger